How can we better monitor building performance under highly specific real conditions, and use the data to inform design decisions?

 The human body monitors its environment with an incredible degree of sensitivity.
 Warmth, breathing rate, heart rate, and comfort level are monitored with a constant feedback loop.
 Compared to this sophisticated system, however, architects' ability to monitor the built environment is extremely limited.

 Traditionally, architects' design decisions are based on assumptions regarding building performance and behavior.
-Designers often use regional climatic data, such as the information collected at an airport weather station, to predict temperatures in a vastly different environment, such as the center of a city.
+Designers often use regional climatic data from the flat landscape of airports to predict temperatures in vastly different urban environments.
 While these assumptions provide a general idea of a building's surroundings, and consequently its performance, they do not account for the spectrum of real conditions that a building will experience over its lifetime within the specific microclimate of a particular site.

 The results of these experiments proved to be especially relevant to building retrofits.
 Because retrofits usually include the addition of high-energy systems like air conditioning and lighting, the energy use of these buildings tends to rise regardless of the high performance or energy efficiency of their modifications.
 The design choices informed by the sensor data, however, have the potential to offset the energy increases that retrofitted buildings often experience, resulting in a more sustainable building overall.